Academic Catalog 2024-2025

 ENG 317.
 Black English Language and Culture.
 (3 Units)

 This course examines the linguistic features and the cultural, social, historic, and communicative aspects of Black English in the US and across the African and African American diaspora.
 Students will learn how to create community-based research to explore the past, present and future of Black English in a globalized society and in educational discourse.
 Students will then learn the writing conventions of sociolinguistics research and critically reflect on our own intersectional experiences and interactions with Black English, in order to position ourselves as sociolinguists within the broader scholarly and academic community.
+A grade of C or better in this course fulfills the GWAR requirement for Linguistics majors.

 Offered Spring, All terms